Our Governing Body

 Governors attend school events such as assemblies, the Musical Celebration in the Spring term, the school production in the Summer term and the major religious festivals.
 They are involved in staff recruitment.

-Helen Wharmby, one of our co-chairs of governors, meets regularly with other chairs of local schools’ governing bodies.
+Fiona Ruddock, our Chair of Governors, meets regularly with other chairs of local schools’ governing bodies.
 In addition, governors also participate in the activities of the Dorking Schools' Partnership and the Diocese of Guildford.

 Governors’ Five-Year Plan